Allen, Texas Therapists

-Some woman may also try to conceal mental health problems because of feelings of shame or social stigma, which can eventually increase suicide risk.
+Some women may also try to conceal mental health problems because of feelings of shame or social stigma, which can eventually increase suicide risk.

-One other social factor that might be impacting mental illness in Allen is the crime rate.
+Another social factor that might impact mental illness in Allen is the crime rate.
 While Allen is safer than other cities in the nation overall, there were 1,223 violent and property crimes committed in 2017, including 25 rapes.
-Because incidents like this are likely to be traumatic for those who endure it, they may develop mental health problems that include post-traumatic stress disorder, anxiety and depression.
+Because incidents like this are likely to be traumatic for those who endure it, they may develop mental health problems that include post-traumatic stress disorder, anxiety, and depression.

 Financial Mental Health Triggers in Allen, Texas

 The residents of Allen enjoy a low poverty rate of 3.1 percent when compared to the United States national rate of 11.8 percent.
 The Allen School District, credit reporting company Experian and Frontier Communications all provide a variety of jobs in the city.
 However, despite the low unemployment rate, stress factors from these jobs can be considerable, especially in the educational sector.
-Many teachers feel pressure from parents and the school district when it comes to ensuring a large percentage of kids pass state tests, and this can lead to long work hours, fatigue and the development of depression or anxiety.
+Many teachers feel pressure from parents and the school district when it comes to ensuring a large percentage of kids pass state tests, which can lead to long work hours, fatigue, and depression or anxiety.

 Challenges of Finding Mental Health Care in Allen, Texas